eyal-wow-addons/WowInfo/README.md

 * **Experience**: Shows the experience of the current character.
     * Appears when hovering over the Experience bar.

-* **Gold**: Shows the gold of the player.
-    * Appears when hovering over the Backpack bag.
-    * Supports multiple characters.
-    * Supports connected realms.
-    * Can be configured via the options.

 * **Great Vault Progress**: Shows the progress of the great vault.
     * Appears when hovering over the Character Info button.